 Most local restaurants which serve Pakistani dishes are often Indian restaurants with menus that include some Pakistani dishes.
 There are a few dedicated Pakistani restaurants too, although none that I know of advertise their regional specialty in their names.
 The largest concentration of restaurants is located in Little India, where restaurants serving Pakistani food include Food King, House Of Spice, Mezban Biryani Palace, Shan Mahal, and Shahnawaz Halal Tandoori.

-Elsewhere in Southeast Los Angeles there’s Shahnawaz Restaurant (in Lakewood) and Zaiqa Grill (in Downey).
-In the South Bay there’s Al Watan Halal Restaurant, Royal Kabob, and The Village (all in Hawthorne), Famous Tandoori (in Lomita), Bilal Halal (in Inglewood), Al Noor (in Lawndale), and Makkah Market and Karachi Tandoori (in Torrance).
+Elsewhere in Southeast Los Angeles there’s Zaiqa Grill (in Downey).
+In the South Bay there’s Al Watan Halal Restaurant, Royal Kabob, The Village, and Zam Zam Market (all in Hawthorne), Famous Tandoori (in Lomita), Bilal Halal (in Inglewood), Al Noor (in Lawndale), and Makkah Market and Karachi Tandoori (in Torrance).
 In the Westside there’s Chutneys (in Sawtelle), Bombay Palace (in Beverly Hills), and India’s Grill (in Beverly Grove).
 In the San Fernando Valley there’s Royal Delhi Palace (in Canoga Park), Tawakal Halal Restaurant (in Chatsworth), and Red Chili Halal Restaurant and Asian Spot (both in Northridge).
 In Central Los Angeles there’s Biriyani Kabob House and Deshi Food & Groceries (both in Little Bangladesh), India’s Restaurant (in Sunset Junctions), and East India Grill (in Fairfax).
 Elsewhere in Los Angeles County there’s All India Palace (in Pasadena), Peacock Gardens Cuisine of India & Banquet Hall (in Diamond Bar), Kurry & Kabab Indian Restaurant (in Glendale), Akbar Cuisine of India (with locations in Pasadena and Venice), and India’s Tandoori (with locations in Brentwood, Burbank, Hawthorne, Manhattan Beach, and Miracle Mile).

 Pakistani music developed into a distinct musical tradition sprouted from indigenous South Asian roots with influences from Central Asia, the Middle East, and in recent decades, Western pop.
 The Balochi, Kashmiri, Pashto, Punjabi, and Sindhi all have their own folk music traditions and some of the genres of Pakistani music include Hindustani classical, Ghazal, Sufi music, pop, rock, hip-hop, and qawwali — the latter a type of devotional music brought to international attention by the late Nusrat Fateh Ali Khan.